specklesystems/speckle-docs-OLD/user/concepts.md

 ### How do I use them?

 You can add as many additional branches to your streams as you would like.
-All the connectors give you the option of creating new branches and switching between them.
+Some connectors and Speckle web give you the option of creating new branches and switching between them.

 Let's say you have a very large model you want to add to a single stream, but your collaborators from different disciplines don't want to receive the whole model every time.
 You could split the model up into different branches: `structural`, `mep`, `archi`.